clarkjohnm/water-collection-service/README.md

 ## Security
 The basic authentication mechanism relies on a master password to encrypt/decrypt values in the configuration.
-The clear master password is not stored anywhere in source code control.
+The plaintext master password is not stored anywhere in source code control.
 The master password must be derived at runtime and supplied to the service to decrypt the relevant properties.
-Since GCP is currently the cloud provider of choice, the Google KMS service will be used to store and retrieve the master password for use by the water collection service.
+Since GCP is currently the cloud provider of choice, the Google KMS service will be used to store and retrieve the master password key for use by the water collection service.
 To use the KMS service:
 * Create a global keyring: `gcloud kms keyrings create master-password-keyring --location global`
 * Create a key in the keyring: `gcloud kms keys create master-password --location global --keyring master-password-keyring --purpose encryption`